Rok-G/PortfolioProjects/README.md

-Welcome to my Data Analytics Portfolio.
-Here you will find my Excel, SQL, Power BI, Tableau (https://public.tableau.com/app/profile/rok.golez/vizzes) and Python projects.
-I am currently seeking an entry level Data Analyst or BI Analyst opportunity.
-Feel free to connect with me on Linkedin.

-SQL_CovidProject
-Delves into the COVID-19 pandemic's data, focusing on case numbers, death tolls, and vaccination rates across various global locations.
-Utilizing data from the PortfolioProject..Deaths and PortfolioProject..Vaccinations tables, the analysis encompasses:

-    Calculation of mortality rates to gauge the lethality of the virus.
-    Assessment of infection penetration within populations.
-    Identification of regions with significant outbreaks and death tolls.
-    Detailed examination of vaccination trends over time.

-Advanced SQL features such as Common Table Expressions (CTE), temporary tables, and views are employed to facilitate complex data manipulations and prepare the dataset for insightful analyses and visualizations.
+Welcome to my GitHub repository!
+This portfolio is a curated collection of my data analytics projects, demonstrating skills in SQL, PostgreSQL, Tableau, Power BI, and Excel.
+Each project is designed to showcase analytical techniques, data visualization, and insights derived from diverse datasets.

+SQL Projects

+SQL Server Projects
+Project 1: COVID-19 Data Analysis

+Overview: This project dives into COVID-19 statistics, exploring infection rates, mortality rates, and vaccination progress worldwide.
+    Skills Demonstrated: Advanced SQL queries, data manipulation, and analysis with SQL Server.
+    Key Outcomes: Developed an in-depth understanding of the pandemic's impact on different regions and the progress of vaccination efforts.

+SQL Projects
+SQL Server Projects
+Project 1: COVID-19 Data Analysis
+•	Overview: This project dives into COVID-19 statistics, exploring infection rates, mortality rates, and vaccination progress worldwide.
+•	Skills Demonstrated: Advanced SQL queries, data manipulation, and analysis with SQL Server.
+•	Key Outcomes: Developed an in-depth understanding of the pandemic's impact on different regions and the progress of vaccination efforts.